 This list of words is not exhaustive … To complete it further, it might be time for you to backpack through France and Spain in order to learn both Romance languages!

-Similar words in both languages allow Americans who have studied the French language to understand and progress easily in Spanish.
+Similar words in both languages allow students who have studied the French language to understand and progress easily in Spanish.
 With a little deduction, these students can guess the meaning of a word like this for example:

 “A village” does not translate into “a villagio” in the language of Salvador Dali!